 AIRPORT PICK-UP at Cuzco (CUZ) airport for students who arrive on the official arrival date by the designated time.

-Participation in volunteer opportunities in Cuzco is an excellent way to immerse yourself in your host country's way of life while helping those in need.
-In effect, this will add another dimension to the study abroad experience through daily exposure and interactions, resulting in a greater understanding of the language, culture, and community of the host country.
+Participating in volunteer activities in Cuzco is an excellent way to immerse yourself in your host country's way of life while helping those in need.
+In effect, this will add another dimension to your study abroad experience through daily exposure and interactions, resulting in a greater understanding of the language, culture, and your local community.

 *A $150.00 donation fee is required for students wishing to volunteer during their time in Cuzco.